YeonSphere/Nexus/README.md

 ## Overview

-Nexus Browser is a modern web browser built with Electron and TypeScript.
+Nexus Browser is a modern web browser built with Flutter and Elixir.
 It allows users to browse the internet and access various websites.
 The browser includes features such as tab management, bookmarking, downloads, ad blocking, customizable settings, and a basic extension system.

 (For inquiries about the specifics of ad blocking, please contact @daedaevibin) (The ad blocking feature in Nexus Browser is designed in compliance with US federal laws.
 YeonSphere, its works, or members cannot be held liable for any conflicts with website-specific or company-specific terms of service regarding ad blocking.
 This browser and its features are not intended for use by Google, its affiliates, or any companies that restrict ad blocking, and cannot be considered in violation of their terms of service.)